whobrien/rps-game/README.md

 1. computerPlay -> return a 'Rock', 'Paper', or 'Scissors' via the Math.random()

 2. playRound() -> check playerSelection until someone wins.

+index2.html and rps2.js are Rock Paper Scissors by alerts.

+index.html and rps.js is the final version per the requiremnts.